 - appraisal of any hot assets distributed.

-For more on this contact me anytime at your convenience.
+For more on compliance issues for liquidating distributions of a partner’s interest in a partnership contact me anytime at your convenience.